 My aunt and uncle had a small farm in Oregon with about a dozen sheep.
 My favorite memory as a child is going to visit my aunt and uncle’s farm and feeding the sheep apples in the pasture.
 Would my aunt or uncle ever kick or punch a sheep?
 Of course not!
-But that doesn’t mean that the sheep used in the wool industry aren’t abused every single day.
+But that doesn’t mean that the sheep used in the commercial wool industry aren’t abused every single day.

 Sheep feel hope, joy, pain, and fear, just as humans do—and they’re not ours to use for clothing or profit.

 PETA’s video exposé of sheep-shearing crews in the leading wool-producing regions of Australia and the U.S. shows workers violently punch terrified sheep in the face, stomp and stand on the animals’ heads and necks, throw them, cut them with sharp metal clippers, and even beat them on the head with electric clippers and a hammer.
 Some sheep died from the abuse, including one whose neck was twisted until the animal died.

 “Mulesing” is standard practice in the Australian wool industry.
 During mulesing, workers cut chunks of skin and flesh from the back of sheeps’ legs and around their tails, usually without painkillers.
 Mulesing is a procedure that’s done to prevent flystrike—which occurs when flies lay eggs in the folds of sheep’s skin and the hatched maggots eat away at the animals’ flesh.